 1. Count your blessings.

 Studies show that gratitude is the key to happiness, or rather contentment.
 There is a lot to grieve over right now and that is important, too.
 But if you consistently take the time to truly appreciate what you have, your worldview will start to change.
-It takes intention to generate joy within yourself, especially when isolation, sadness, tiredness, and boredom conflict with that.
+It takes intention to generate joy within yourself, especially when isolation, sadness, tiredness and boredom conflict with that.
 I personally try to pray and journal every day.
-On a slow day, I just have to take a deep breath and remind myself that I am loved and living my one and only life, and then I might do one of the other things on this list.
+On a slow day, I take a deep breath and remind myself that I am loved and living my one and only life.

 2. Share the love with others.